plone/plone.app.contenttypes/README.rst

         widget = FieldWidget(field, TokenInputFieldWidget(field, request))
         return widget

-Once you install ``collective.z3cform.widgets`` in the quickinstaller, the new widget will be used for all types.
+Once you install ``collective.z3cform.widgets`` in the quickinstaller, the new widget will then be used for all types.

 Information for Addon-Developers
 ================================

-Design Decicions
+Design decicions
 -----------------

 The schemata for the types File, Image and Link are defined in xml-files using ``plone.supermodel``.
 This allows the types to be editable trough the web.

-The types (Document, News Item, Folder, Event) have no schemata but only use behaviors to provide their fields.
+The types Document, News Item, Folder and Event have no schemata but only use behaviors to provide their fields.

 Installation as a dependency from another product